juanitogan/flame/doc/examples/aseprite/README.md

 # aseprite

-A sample Flame game showcasing how to use Aseprite's animation sprite sheets and data to create in game animations.
+Example project showing how to use Aseprite's animation spritesheets and JSON data to create animations.